leah205/Boulder-Beta/README.md

 ## Features

-- Upload a climbing project that you are working on
-- Log attempts to keep track of progress
-- Upload climbing videos
+- Track progress in climbing projects
 - Post your sends and get advice from other climbers on beta
-- Follow other users
-- Get access to analytics on climbing projects
+- View analytics on climbing projects

 ## Installation